DonMorrisIaC/ansible-memcached/README.md

 ansible-memcached
 =================

-Install two instances of Memcached with Ansible
+Install two instances of Memcached with Ansible.